abhinpai/pai-portfolio/docs/questions/ts.md

 - Parameters

 ### 🔸 What is the use of decorators in TypeScript?
+Why its is required?

 In TypeScript, decorators are used to offering a way to add both meta-programming syntax and annotations for members and declarations.